DentalCare Logo

 Reporting a Suspected Trafficking Situation/Victim

 The first step is safety.
 If you suspect that the victim is in immediate need of help, have one of the staff members call 911 immediately without drawing too much attention to the situation.
 When an adult victim is suspected, the professional should try to speak with the person alone.
-Stating that radiographs are needed and that anyone accompanying the person cannot be in the radiology area due to possible radiation exposure is one way to get the victim alone.
+Stating that radiographs are needed.
+Stating that anyone accompanying the person cannot be in the radiology area due to possible radiation exposure is one way to get the victim alone.
 This may give the dental professional a clue to the relationship between the persons and anyone accompanying the victim.
 The office staff will also have time to put their trauma-informed plan of action into play.
 If the accompanying person is not agreeing to this suggestion, this may give the dental professional a clue of the relationship and could indicate control issues by the perpetrator.
 If the adult victim does not want to be reported and does not agree to self-reporting, the rights of the adult and decisions made by the person should be respected.
 When trust is established, the person may consider contacting authorities at a later date or returning to your healthcare facility.28 Also, providing information on national reporting sites such as the National Human Trafficking Hotline and the fact that the person can send a text to: HELP to BEFREE (233733) and receive assistance should be provided.

 By having the entire office educated about human trafficking, specific protocol should be in place.
 Contacting the local authorities and knowing specific phone numbers is crucial.
 Using 911 and asking for the specific local people trained in human trafficking that you have already established contact with, will allow the best individuals to intervene.
 Suggesting that the police arrive in plain clothes without sirens promotes less chance of an over-reaction of all those involved.30